top of page

 Advantages of a Well-Designed Data Retention Policy

-A carefully planned data retention policy offers these benefits:
+A well-thought-out data retention policy gives you these benefits:

 • Lower storage costs: Avoid paying for outdated files.